 Research should align with Google AI Principles.

-A complete application comprises the following, submitted by the applicant as a single PDF to the link below.
-Late or incomplete applications will not be considered
+A complete application comprises the following, submitted by the applicant as a single PDF to the Faculty of Graduate and Postdoctoral Studies via the link below.
+Applications must be submitted by August 5, 2022 at 4:00 pm PT.
+Late or incomplete applications will not be considered.

-- Cover sheet from the applicant’s UBC department chair confirming that the applicant meets the eligibility requirements:
+- Cover sheet signed by the applicant’s UBC department chair (and on official letterhead) confirming that the applicant meets the eligibility requirements:

 - Full-time, UBC graduate students pursuing a PhD.

 - Has completed or is expected to complete graduate coursework by the Fall of the award year (Fall 2023), when the Fellowship begins.

 - Is not a Google employee, or their spouses, children, and members of their household.

 - Is not already supported by a comparable industry award are not eligible

 - Note: The cover sheet should not include any additional content other than what is noted above.
 Any extra content will be blocked off by the Graduate Awards department.

 - Student CV with links to website and publications (if available)(no page limit)